 Sophie Maria Josephine Albina Chotek von Chotkow und Wognin was born on 1 March 1868 as the daughter of Count Bohuslaw Chotek von Chotkow und Wognin and Countess Wilhelmine Kinsky von Wchinitz und Tettau.
-She and her siblings were raised very simple due to their limited finances.
+She and her siblings were raised very simply due to their limited finances.
 Her father was completely reliant on his salary as a diplomat.
 Although Sophie grew up in Europe’s glamorous capitals, following her father’s diplomatic career, the financial situation made it difficult to get a foot in the door.

 Without the means to attract a suitable marriage candidate, Sophie joined the household of Archduchess Isabella (born Isabella of Croÿ) as a lady-in-waiting on 10 August 1888.
 It was Isabella who had her eye on Archduke Franz Ferdinand, heir to the Austrian, for her daughter Maria Christina.
 He was invited to join the family several times and although we don’t know exactly when he met Sophie, they were photographed together during a hunting party in 1892.
 In April 1894, they both attended a masquerade at the Larisch Palace in Vienna and soon letters began to fly back and forth.
 Upon the discovery of a pocket watch belonging to Franz Ferdinand with Sophie’s portrait inside, Sophie resigned from Isabella’s household.
 Isabella furiously complained to Emperor Franz Joseph.
 Upon Franz Joseph’s meeting with his nephew, the latter informed the Emperor that he wished to marry Sophie.
 The Emperor was outraged and declared never to agree to it.
 Despite 32 uninterrupted generations of aristocratic descent, Sophie was not of equal status to the heir to the Austrian throne.
 Then, the bullying began.
 Sophie was persuaded to give up Franz Ferdinand but he wasn’t persuaded and Sophie left Vienna to avoid more confrontations.